 3. Proposals should also include measures to celebrate and give prominence to heritage assets by:

 i.
-Promoting opportunities to increase public appreciation and understanding of heritage assets by integrating them in an appropriate layout and incorporation of appropriate references in the design of new development.
+Promoting opportunities to increase public appreciation and understanding of heritage assets by integrating them in an appropriate layout and incorporating appropriate references in the design of new development.

 ii.
-Preserving and where possible enhancing heritage assets and key views as informing elements of the new development.
+Ensuring that heritage informs the preparation of the Village Masterplans, through the enhancement of assets and the retention of key views.

 iii.
 Respecting, preserving and where possible enhancing historic boundaries, such as the former deer park pale and ditch.

 iv.
-Protecting from visual encroachment or pollution (noise or light) and enhancing the parkland setting of Gilston Park and Hunsdon House.
+Protecting from visual encroachment or pollution (noise or light) and enhancing the parkland setting of Gilston Park House and Hunsdon House.

 v.
-Ensuring that the 19th century legacy of John Hodgson’s Gilston Park Estate improvement (cottages, farm and community buildings, etc.) is recognised and highlighted in design proposals.
+Ensuring that the 19th century legacy of John Hodgson’s Gilston Park Estate improvements (cottages, farm and community buildings, etc.) is recognised and highlighted in design proposals.

-4. Where the proposed development affects heritage assets, a long-term heritage conservation and, where appropriate, management plan should be developed in consultation with the local community as part of the planning process and included where appropriate in the governance agreement (see Policy D1).
+4. Where the proposed development affects heritage assets, a long-term heritage conservation and, where appropriate, management plan should be developed in consultation with the local community.

 POLICY C1 – Community Facility Provision